Fefita la Grande: Innovations and style

 Cabrera had a unique style of playing merengue tipico, a kind that only she was able to produce.
 Along with the early exponents of "new" merengue tipico, such as Tatico Henriquez, Samuelito Almonte, and El Ciego de Nagua, she added congas, saxophones, and electric bass to the tipico ensemble, which was originally composed of three musicians: an accordionist (using a diatonic 2-row accordion), a tambora player ("tamborero"), and güira player ("guirero").
-La Mayimba was also the first to bring merengue tipico to European audiences.
+She was also the first to bring merengue tipico to European audiences.

 Collaborations

-La Mayimba's success is also partially achieved because of her ability to stay with the times and constantly reinvent her sound with the help of new tipico artists.
+Cabrera's success is also partially achieved because of her ability to stay with the times and constantly reinvent her sound with the help of new tipico artists.
 Performing with the likes of Krisspy and El Prodigio, she continues to appeal to the young and also Película Perico Ripiao.
 In 2019, she teamed up with other Dominican merengue singers Milly Quezada and Maridalia Hernández for "La Pimienta Es La Que Pica".